-Have you heard of the recipe Chicken with 40 Cloves of Garlic?
+Have you heard of recipe Chicken with 40 Cloves of Garlic?
 This recipe is a combination of that one and Drunken Chicken.

 You marinate the chicken in a beer brine with an entire bulb of garlic and the result is super juicy chicken with incredible flavor that’s seasoned from the inside out!